AndrewJAHogue/input-remapper-xautopresets/README.md

 #### [PROGRAM]
 ```
-; These settings control the behavior of xautopresets.
+; These settings control the behavior of kdeautopresets.
 ; Valid settings shown in parentheses; first shown is default.

 _EXECUTION=_PARALLEL